Nuclear fallout

+Two possible fallout patterns that could occur during a nuclear attack on the United States (mapped by the Federal Emergency Management Agency on the basis of 1988 data).

 Atmospheric nuclear weapon tests almost doubled the concentration of radioactive ^{14}C in the Northern Hemisphere called the bomb pulse, before levels slowly declined following the Partial Test Ban Treaty.

-Nuclear fallout is residual radioisotope material that is created by the reactions producing a nuclear explosion or nuclear accident.
-In explosions, it is initially present in the radioactive cloud created by the explosion, and "falls out" of the cloud as it is moved by the atmosphere in the minutes, hours, and days after the explosion.
+Nuclear fallout is residual radioisotope material that is created by the reactions producing a nuclear explosion.
+It is initially present in the radioactive cloud created by the explosion, and "falls out" of the cloud as it is moved by the atmosphere in the minutes, hours, and days after the explosion.
 The amount of fallout and its distribution is dependent on several factors, including the overall yield of the weapon, the fission yield of the weapon, the height of burst of the weapon, and meteorological conditions.

 Fission weapons and many thermonuclear weapons use a large mass of fissionable fuel (such as uranium or plutonium), so their fallout is primarily fission products, and some unfissioned fuel.
 Cleaner thermonuclear weapons primarily produce fallout via neutron activation.
 Salted bombs, not widely developed, are tailored to produce and disperse specific radioisotopes selected for their half-life and radiation type.

-Fallout also arises from nuclear accidents, such as those involving nuclear reactors or nuclear waste, typically dispersing fission products in the atmosphere or water systems.

 Fallout can have serious human health consequences on both short- and long-term time scales, and can cause radioactive contamination far away from the areas impacted by the more immediate effects of nuclear weapons.
 Atmospheric and underwater nuclear weapons testing, which widely disperses fallout, was ceased by the United States, Soviet Union, and United Kingdom following the 1963 Partial Nuclear Test Ban Treaty.
-Underground testing, which can sometimes causes fallout via venting, was largely ceased following the 1996 Comprehensive Nuclear-Test-Ban Treaty.
+Underground testing, which can sometimes cause fallout via venting, was largely ceased following the 1996 Comprehensive Nuclear-Test-Ban Treaty.
 The bomb pulse, the increase in global carbon-14 formed from neutron activation of nitrogen in air, is predicted to dominate long-term effects on humans from nuclear testing, causing ill effects and death in a small fraction of the population for up to 8,000 years.

+Fallout can also refer to naturally occurring radioactive materials and material released by nuclear reactor accidents.
+The isotopic signature of bomb fallout is very different from the fallout from a reactor accident.